saldanaj97/Lego-Store-Project/README.md

    - pip3 install pyfiglet
    - pip3 install pytabby

-Once you have all these different modules installed, you can run the program by going into the menu folder within the lego-store-project file and running:
+Once you have all these different modules installed, you can run the program by going into the menu folder within the lego-store-project file and running
    'python3 app.py'
 in the terminal.